ColtonAplin/MrJellyBro/README.md

-- 👋 Hi, I’m @MrJellyBro
+- 👋 Hi, I’m @Colton Aplin
 - 👀 I’m interested in ...Open Source Learning and Projects.
 Making connections!
 - 🌱 I’m currently learning ...How to make wesites.
 I created a AiChatBot last week with some self study.
 (Very New)
 - 💞️ I’m looking to collaborate on ...Anything and everyhthing.
 I'm looking to get experience and make connections.